eWaterCycle/ewatercycle/docs/system_setup.rst

     conda activate ewatercycle

-Do not forget that any terminal or Jupyter kernel should activate the conda environment before the ewatercycle Python package can be used.
+Do not forget that any terminal or Jupyter kernel should activate the conda environment before the eWaterCycle Python package can be used.

-Install ewatercycle package
+Install eWaterCycle package
 ---------------------------

 The Python package can be installed using pip